Bože pravde: History

-The recommendation on the use of "Bože pravde" was adopted unanimously by the National Assembly in 2004 and constitutionally sanctioned in 2006, after Serbia restored its independence, while the recommended text was promulgated into the law in 2009.

-It utilizes slightly modified original lyrics, asserting that Serbia is no longer a monarchy — all the verses that had a monarchist overtone were changed.
-In three verses, srpskog kralja ('Serbian king') was changed to srpske zemlje ('Serbian lands'), and the verse srpskog kralja Bože hrani ('God save the Serbian king') was changed to Bože spasi, Bože brani ('God protect, God defend').
-In public performances, the verses Bože spasi, Bože hrani ('God protect, God bless') and srpske zemlje, srpski rod ('Serbian lands, Serbian race') are often sung on the repeat as Srbiju nam Bože brani ('Our Serbia, God defend') and moli ti se sаv naš rod ('our whole race prays to you'), respectively.
+The recommendation to adopt "Bože pravde" as the national anthem was unanimously approved by the National Assembly in 2004 and was constitutionally enshrined in 2006, following Serbia's independence.
+The officially adopted version incorporates minor modifications to the original lyrics to reflect Serbia's status as a republic rather than a monarchy.
+All verses containing monarchical references were altered.
+In three verses, srpskog kralja ('Serbian king') was replaced with srpske zemlje ('Serbian lands'), while the line srpskog kralja Bože hrani ('God save the Serbian king') was changed to Bože spasi, Bože brani ('God protect, God defend').

-"Bože pravde" was also used until 2006 as the regional anthem of the Republika Srpska, a constituency of Bosnia and Herzegovina, when it was ruled down by the country's constitutional court for being unconstitutional and replaced with "Moja Republika".
-In 2024, during the heightened tensions in the Bosnia and Herzegovina, Parliament of Republika Srpska passed a law regarding the national symbols, which accepts "Bože Pravde" to be in official use in Republika Srpska, alongside "Moja Republika", though not naming "Bože Pravde" anthem of the Republika Srpska.
+From 1992 until 2006, "Bože pravde" also served as the regional anthem of Republika Srpska, one of the two entities of Bosnia and Herzegovina.
+In 2006, the Constitutional Court of Bosnia and Herzegovina ruled its use unconstitutional, and it was subsequently replaced by "Moja Republika".
+In 2024, amid heightened political tensions in Bosnia and Herzegovina, the National Assembly of Republika Srpska adopted a law on the use of national symbols that introduced "Bože pravde" into official use alongside "Moja Republika".
+However, the law does not designate "Bože pravde" as the official anthem of Republika Srpska.

 Lyrics

-The full Serbian national anthem as officially defined consists of eight stanzas, but usually only the first two are performed on public occasions for reasons of brevity.
-The third verse is also usually omitted in full performances.
+The full anthem as officially defined consists of eight stanzas, but usually only the first two are performed on public occasions for reasons of brevity.